ropensci/roweb3/content/blog/2022-07-12-evaluating-github-activity-for-contributors/index.md

 ## Read the contributing files

-If the repository has a [contributing guide](/blog/2021/04/28/commcall-pkg-community/) (file `CONTRIBUTING.md` or `.github/CONTRIBUTING.md`) and it seems to have been at list a little bit customized compared to a standard model, pay attention to it. :smile_cat:
+If the repository has a [contributing guide](/blog/2021/04/28/commcall-pkg-community/) (file `CONTRIBUTING.md` or `.github/CONTRIBUTING.md`) and it seems to have been at least a little bit customized compared to a standard model, pay attention to it. :smile_cat:

 If the docs have any mention of development lifecycle (a badge, some text), also take it into account.